Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Results

+Figs.~\ref{fig:adaptation_results}a,b report performance as a function of the blending coefficient $\alpha$ for four adaptation-prefix sizes corresponding to 2, 4, 7, and 14 gesture repetitions (spanning approximately 8--112\,s of data).
+For each target session, repetitions are sampled to form an unbalanced sequence of gestures, as described in Section~\ref{ssec:strategies}, to mimic a realistic test-time data stream.
+After adapting on this prefix, we evaluate performance either on the remaining samples from the same session, quantifying the transductive benefit of adaptation, or on samples from different sessions, quantifying cross-session impact (Section~\ref{ssec:strategies}).

+The left panel shows the evolution of the error rate on the current session as the model progressively replaces the source \ac{BN} statistics with target estimates.
+This is controlled by the parameter $\alpha$, which weights the contribution of newly observed moments when updating the stored mean and variance learned on the training data.
+When only limited adaptation data are available (two or four repetitions; light and dark blue curves in Fig.~\ref{fig:adaptation_results}a), overly large values of $\alpha$ can degrade performance, because early moment estimates poorly represent the full gesture distribution.
+With larger adaptation sets (7 or 14 repetitions), the target statistics become more representative, allowing the model to recover to approximately $69\%$ accuracy.

+Overall, performance depends jointly on $\alpha$ and the amount of test-time data, revealing a trade-off in which smaller $\alpha$ values are preferable when only a few repetitions are observed, whereas larger $\alpha$ values become beneficial once more adaptation data are available.
+These results motivate an adaptive batch-normalisation variant in which $\alpha$ is selected as a function of the amount of evidence accumulated at test time.

+The right panel reports cross-session impact in terms of error rate.
+It shows an increase in error on held-out sessions as the model specialises to the current session, which is an expected side effect of session-specific adaptation.

 Figs.~\ref{fig:adaptation_results}c,d illustrate how class structure in the latent space evolves as adaptation progresses.
 We report the case with 14 repetitions and highlight three increasing adaptation strengths (triangle, star, and circle, respectively).
-Latent features are visualized with UMAP, showing progressively tighter clusters and improved class separability as adaptation strengthens.
+Latent features are visualized with Uniform Manifold Approximation and Projection (UMAP) \cite{mcinnes2018umap}, showing progressively tighter clusters and improved class separability as adaptation strengthens.

 To enable a consistent comparison across time steps and adaptation strengths, we compute a shared UMAP embedding and use it to project features extracted at different adaptation points (rather than fitting UMAP independently for each plot).
 We also regularize the visualization by discouraging large shifts of the latent representations across time, so that changes reflect genuine improvements in separability rather than arbitrary embedding drift.
 Finally, we note that perfect separation is not expected: the \ac{EMG} stream transitions continuously between gestures, and boundary segments naturally exhibit overlapping activations.